 You are eligible for a Design and Technology subject knowledge enhancement (SKE) Course if:

 The D&T SKE is an eight week course which runs from 25 June 2018 to 17 August 2018.
 The course will support you to audit and develop your subject knowledge, practical skills and understanding to teach all areas of DT from KS3-KS5.
 Subjects included are: Product Design, Resistant Materials, Systems and Control, Textile Technology and Food Technology.
 The course is of particular use to those whose degree background does not directly relate to what is taught in school and provides excellent preparation for your PGCE.
-Three weeks will be at Goldsmiths and three weeks at the University of Roehampton, with two self-study weeks which will be flexible.
+The full six weeks will be at the University of Roehampton, with two self-study weeks which will be flexible.

 For further details, please contact: